Gravitation Class 11 NEET Questions

 Option a – scalar

-What is the time taken by a damped oscillator with a mass of block 500 g, spring constant 70 N/m, and damping constant 20 g/s for its amplitude of vibrations to drop to half of its initial value?
+A damped oscillator has a mass of 500 g, spring constant of 70 N/m, and damping constant of 20 g/s.
+How much time will it take for its amplitude to reduce to half?

 (A) 11 s